The deadline for the Annual Tax on Enveloped Dwellings (ATED) filing is rapidly approaching

 |More than £10 million and up to £20 million

 Is the value of my property updated?

 Every 5 years, companies are required to revalue their dwellings.
-The 2023-2024 chargeable period is a revaluation year: companies have to use the value of each property as at the 1st April 2022 for the new valuation figure (or as at the date of the purchase of the property if acquired after the 1st April 2022).
+The 2023-2024 chargeable period was the last revaluation year: companies had to use the value of each property as at the 1st April 2022 for the new valuation figure (or as at the date of the purchase of the property if acquired after the 1st April 2022).

 Are any dwellings exempt?

 If you are exempt, you are not required to complete an ATED return.
 Exempt organisations include:-